fruitsamples/UICatalog/ReadMe.txt

 2.0 - Upgraded for 3.0 SDK due to deprecated APIs, more use of UITableViewController.
 2.5 - Minor bug fixes, all view controllers created from separate nibs, more use of properties, further code optimizations, added viewDidUnload methods.
 2.6 - Used the iPhone Accessibility API to improve the accessibility of UICatalog and demonstrate how accessibility should be employed.
+2.7 - Removed deprecation use of UIKeyboard info keys, upgraded project to build with the iOS 4 SDK.
+2.8 - Deployment target set to iPhone OS 3.2.

-Copyright (C) 2008-2009 Apple Inc. All rights reserved.
+Copyright (C) 2008-2010 Apple Inc. All rights reserved.